github/branch-deploy/docs/examples.md

 ## Multiple Jobs with GitHub Pages and Astro

-A detailed example using multiple jobs, custom deployment status creation, non-sticky lock removal, and comments - Using [Astro](https://astro.build)
+A detailed example using multiple jobs, custom deployment status creation, non-sticky lock removal, and comments - Using [Astro](https://astro.build) to create a static site and deploying to [GitHub Pages](https://pages.github.com/)

 > A live example can be found [here](https://github.com/GrantBirki/astrowind/blob/72eb4890cfd6eda6b4f6f66c62f24a2f141ee49a/.github/workflows/branch-deploy.yml)